doomspork/mole/README.md

 	gem 'orwell-mole', require: 'orwell/mole'

-And then execute:

-	$ bundle install

-Or install it yourself as:

-	$ gem install orwell-mole

 And require it:

 	require 'orwell/mole'

 ## Configuration

-Currently there is only one required configuration option: `api_token`.
+Currently the only required configuration option is: `api_token`.

 ```ruby
 Mole.config do |c|